Unlocking the Power of Advocacy

 Does your messaging resonate with legislators as well as your advocates?
 Do advocacy campaigns provide enough guidance to stakeholders?
 Have you maximized the features of your online advocacy system?
 We can assist with each level of your communications, and even run your online advocacy system.

 "We return time and again to David.
-His front-line experience leverages the most effective techniques for advocacy programs, while also having a knack for motivating members and stakeholders to be active beyond just a Capitol Hill Visit Day."
+His front-line experience leverages the most effective techniques for advocacy programs while also having a knack for motivating our advocates to be active beyond just a Capitol Hill Visit Day."

 Who We Are